eshamow/tse-module-nimbus/README.md

 ## Examples ##

 Assume that the Puppet AIO package has just been installed and nothing else.
-This is an example of bootstrapping a singleton configuration.
+This is an example of bootstrapping a solo configuration.
 Try it!

-    puppet module install tse/singleton
+    puppet module install tse/solo
     curl -Lo example.conf http://git.io/vs1kv
-    puppet singleton --singleton-config=example.conf modules install
+    puppet solo --solo-config=example.conf modules install
-    puppet singleton --singleton-config=example.conf configure
+    puppet solo --solo-config=example.conf configure

 Note on OSX: due to https://tickets.puppetlabs.com/browse/PUP-3450 it is necessary to update root CA bundles used by Puppet to get the module tool